dictionary grammar primer compound words

 ube west (the Ygyde character for "e" points left, ibe = left) uby east (the Ygyde character for "y" points right, iby = right)

-hupi indicates that a foreign person name follows this word ugi indicates that a foreign geographical name follows this word (mnemonic hint: agi = geological)
+hupi indicates that a foreign person name follows this word udo colorful (mnemonic hint: ado = pretty)

 huki indicates that a foreign name of a material, chemical, or food follows this word uwo indicates that a foreign verb follows this word